Whozaifa-hub/Whozaifa-hub/README.md

 - 🌱 I’m currently a computer engineering student at SDSU
 - 💞️ I’m looking to collaborate on innovative projects
 - 📫 How to reach me (via e-mail)
+- 🧗‍♀️ Some of my hobbies are working out, playing soccer, wall climbing, book reading ...